 Shoulder pain can really put damper on your lifestyle.
 It can lead to problems with putting items up overhead, problems putting on/taking off clothes, cause sleeping disturbances, or make it difficult to swat at your kids when they’re fighting in the back seat.
-If you like to run, lift weights, or be generally active guarding your shoulder due to pain when you’re exercising can lead to neck pain and headaches.
+If you like to run, lift weights, or be generally active, modifying your movements because of shoulder pain when you’re exercising can also lead to neck pain and headaches.

-These are 4 of the best exercises to give your shoulder some quick relief.
+These are 4 of the best shoulder mobility exercises to give you some quick relief.
 Clearly, fixing shoulder pain is more complex than 4 exercises but these will buy you some time if you’re in the middle of exercising or playing a sport and you really just need some relief.

 1. Soft tissue to the pec minor

 In many cases the pec minor can be the root of shoulder dysfunction.
 It attaches to the ribs and more importantly, the shoulder blade.
 When the pec minor is restrictive it can keep the shoulder blade from moving freely puts the rotator cuff muscles at a disadvantage when it comes to being able to raise your arm.
 Pressure to the soft tissue in the pec minor area can relieve the scapula from being pinned down and give the rotator cuff a break.
 See this video for some tips on how to use a lacrosse ball to get this done.

 2. Stretch the pec minor